Skip to Main Content

 Volunteer with Clermont County Parks!
 Whether you want to get outside and get your hands dirty, connect with the community through outreach and environmental education, or donate your time to organizational tasks, we have a space for you.
 Volunteer as an individual by registering and attending an orientation.

 Questions?
-Email Kara Luggen, our Community Engagement Manager at kluggen@clermontcountyohio.gov.
+Email Paige Zumaita, our Volunteer Coordinator, at pczumaita@clermontcountyohio.gov.

 Interested in being a Clermont County Parks volunteer?
 We’d love for you to join us!